dchambers/typester/README.md

 ## Performance

 Typester has been written with performance in mind.
-On my machine using Chrome, I found that it adds about a tenth of a microsecond of execution-time per verified argument, when compared with doing the same verification manually.
+On my machine using Chrome, I found that it adds about a tenth of a microsecond of execution-time per verified argument, when compared with doing the same verification using plain JavaScript.